Moduli spaces of meromorphic connections, quiver varieties, and integrable deformations: Introduction

 Further, there is another advantage of this realization of moduli spaces as quiver varieties, which shall be explained in the second section.
 Namely, quiver varieties naturally have Weyl group actions generated by the reflection functors.
 Thus we can translate these Weyl group symmetries of quiver varieties to those of the moduli spaces.
 On the other hand, the moduli spaces themselves have symmetries generated by middle convolutions.
 Thus we shall compare these symmetries of middle convolutions and of quivers.
 Afterward, the orbits under these Weyl groups are in our interest.
 It will be shown that a kind of a finiteness of the fundamental domains under these actions: \begin{thm} If we fix the dimension of moduli spaces, then there exist only finite numbers of fundamental spectral types (see Definition \ref{spectype}) of moduli spaces. \end{thm} This was proved by Oshima \cite{O} when all singularities are regular singular and by Oshima and the author \cite{HO} for general cases.
 We also give the classifications of fundamental spectral types of dimension 2 and 4 for example.

-Finally we shall translate the symmetries of moduli spaces into those of isomonodromic deformations.
+Finally, we shall translate the symmetries of moduli spaces into those of isomonodromic deformations.
 Namely, Haraoka and Filipuk \cite{HF} showed that deformation equations of isomonodromic deformations of linear Fuchsian differential equations are invariant under middle convolutions.
 This theory is generalized for isomonodormic deformations of irregular singular differential equations by Boalch \cite{Bo} and Yamakawa \cite{Y2}.
-As a corollary of these facts, it will be shown that there exists fundamental domains of isomonodromic deformations under the action of middle convolutions.
+As a corollary of these facts, it will be shown that there exist fundamental domains of isomonodromic deformations under the action of middle convolutions.
 Moreover we shall see the finiteness of spectral types of fundamental isomonodromic deformations of a fixed dimension and the classifications of them for lower dimensional cases.
-As an application of these, it will be shown that the spectral types appeared in the paper of Kawakami-Nakamura-Sakai \cite{KNS} in which they considered confluences of 4-dimensional isomonodromic deformations is the complete list of fundamental spectral types of dimensional 4, and moreover we classify their Weyl group symmetries explicitly.
+As an application of these, it will be shown that the spectral types appeared in the paper of Kawakami-Nakamura-Sakai \cite{KNS} in which they considered confluences of 4-dimensional isomonodromic deformations is the complete list of fundamental spectral types of dimension 4, and moreover we classify their Weyl group symmetries explicitly.

 We should mention related previous works.
 In \cite{Yam}, Yamakawa gave another realization of moduli spaces as generalized quiver varieties associated with non-symmetric root systems and clarified the symmetries of moduli spaces from his quivers.
-In \cite{Bo}, Boalch gave a formulation of isomonodromic deformations as Hamiltonian systems on quiver varieties and studied the symmetries of them though he only considered meromorphic connections with only one irregular singular point and an arbitrary number of regular singular points.
+In \cite{Bo}, Boalch gave a formulation of isomonodromic deformations as Hamiltonian systems on quiver varieties and studied the symmetries of them when the meromorphic connections have only one irregular singular point and an arbitrary number of regular singular points.
 In this note we do not deal with Hamiltonian equations of isomonodromic deformations directly.
 However our study of the symmetries of isomonodromic deformations of meromorphic connections with general unramified irregular singularities should induce the symmetries of their Hamiltonian equations.
-Also our study after these works will shed a light over the importance of quiver varieties for the study of isomonodromic deformations.
+Also, our study after these works will shed a light over the importance of quiver varieties for the study of isomonodromic deformations.